cnobile2012/VoltageControlledPWM/README.rst

   1. The R3 trimmer is used to adjust the internal triangle reference voltage.
-     This should nominally be 10 volts peak-to-peak with the trimmer set to aproximatly 250K.
+     This should nominally be 10 volts peak-to-peak with the trimmer set to approximately 250K.
 Put your scope probes between TP2 (Triangle Wave) and TP0 (GND) then adjust R3.
   2. The R1 trimmer is used to adjust the frequency of the triangle wave.
-This should nominally be 25K Hertz with the trimmer set to approximatly 24K.
+This should nominally be 25K Hertz with the trimmer set to approximately 24K.
      Put your scope or frequency counter probes between TP2 (Triangle Wave) and TP0 (GND) then adjust R1.
   3. The R9 trimmer is used to adjust the symmetry of the sweep voltage.
 This